lierluis/ParkSF/README.md

 <h4>Handling data</h4>
-With the exception of the root element (the <b>SFP_AVAILABILITY</b> element, to be specific) which is stored in a SFParkXMLResponse object, all data is stored in <b>SFParkElement</b> objects, which are abstract classes that are extended by the <b>BranchElement</b> class (an abstract class which stores non-leaf elements, i.e. elements with one or more child elements) and the <b>DataElement</b> class (a public class which stores leaf elements).
+With the exception of the root element (the <b>SFP_AVAILABILITY</b> element, to be specific) which is stored in a SFParkXMLResponse object, all data is stored in <b>SFParkElement</b> objects, which are of an abstract class that is extended by the <b>BranchElement</b> class (an abstract class which stores non-leaf elements, i.e. elements with one or more child elements) and the <b>DataElement</b> class (a public class which stores leaf elements).
 DataElements contain textual data in the form of Strings, but may return their data to the user in a different